aayanaqdas/movieSite/README.md

 MovieWorld is a web application that allows users to search for movies, TV shows, and people, view detailed information about them, and manage a watchlist.
 The application uses the TMDb API to fetch data.
 The application uses Python Flask as backend to serve data to javascript with endpoints.
-Languages and tools used: Python Flask, MariaDB, SQL, HTML, CSS.
+Languages and tools used: Python Flask, JavaScript, MariaDB, SQL, HTML and CSS.

 ## Features